yelofoot/Lab5_COSC112/README.md

 # Lab5_COSC112
-Python program written in the CLI
+Python program written in the CLI for Computer Science 112 for Roshan Paudel.
+Program created by Tyler Austin